Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 A site survey would be most appropriate as it identifies where access points should be located for best coverage and identifying existing sources of RF interference.

+30 C is correct
+Charlene wants to provision her organization’s standard set of marketing information to mobile devices throughout her organization.
+What MDM feature is best suited to this task?
+A. Application management
+B. Remote wipe
+C. Content management
+D. Push notifications

+Mobile device management suites often provide the ability to manage content on devices as well as applications.
+Using content management tools can allow Charlene to provision files, documents, and media to the devices that staff members in her organization are issued.

+# 31-40
+31.